kastoestoramadus/dev-blog-env/_posts/2017-04-23-desired-working-style.md

 ## My commitment:
 - During the days off I obligate to be available in case my context would be needed.
 I will check the messages and to advice if needed.
 - For the possibility of remote intervention, I need to schedule it to have my full equipment close to me.
-- Once a year I can do a long sprint without any weeks off (12h x 6 days max for 2 months).
+- Once a year I can do a long sprint without any weeks off (12h(in avg) x 6 days max for 2 months).